 11. Always remember that you are always valuable and worthy of happiness

 You will heal when you forgive them for what they did.
-Realize that you aren’t saying what they did was okay, you are releasing yourself from further mental torment.
+Realize that you aren’t saying what they did was okay; you are simply releasing yourself from further mental torment.

 According to neuropsychologists, it takes 12 seconds to create a new neuron connection that replaces fearful thoughts.
 So, thinking about things that make you happy for 12 seconds can help rewire your brain to be stronger.